 By reason of that person’s mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have;

-They resign their office in Writing to the Secretary or to the president or to the supervisory committee;
+They resign their office in Writing to the Secretary, subject to any notice period contained in their terms of engagement;

-They are deemed to have vacated their office in accordance with rule 119;
+They are deemed to have vacated their office in accordance with rule 110;

-They are removed by a resolution of a majority of the Members of the Credit Union present at a special general meeting called for that purpose by the Board of Directors or by the supervisory committee or by the Members provided that such an Officer shall be given at least 14 days notice of the meeting and of the intention to remove him or her from office;
+They are removed by a resolution of a majority of the Members of the Credit Union present at a special general meeting called for that purpose by the Board of Directors or by the Members provided that such an Officer shall be given at least 14 days notice of the meeting and of the intention to remove him or her from office;

-For as long as it remains a condition of ABCUL membership, they become an employee of the Credit Union;

 They, or their spouse or partner, are engaged in a managerial capacity in the carrying on of any business, trade or undertaking which in the opinion of the Board competes in any way with any business, trade or undertaking carried on by the Credit Union;

 They, or their spouse or partner, are concerned in or participate in the profits of any contract made with the Credit Union except as a non-managerial member or employee of any society or company which contracts with or does work for the Credit Union.

-Payment of expenses and honoraria
+Payment of expenses and fees

-Board of Directors may receive a fee for their services subject to a daily cap agreed at the annual general meeting together with a reimbursement for reasonable out of pocket expenses.
-This Rule does not prevent Directors being remunerated by a company that provides direct services to the Credit Union in accordance with Rule 135.
+Non-Executive Members of the Board of Directors, may receive a fee as determined by the Board of Directors, for their services subject to a daily cap agreed, based on a market rate at the Annual General Meeting, or at an Extraordinary General Meeting, together with a reimbursement for reasonable out of pocket expenses.
+The market rate will be based on independent advice, received by the Board of Directors, from a suitably competent professional firm.
+This Rule does not prevent Directors being remunerated by a company that provides direct services to the Credit Union in accordance with Rule 129.

-At the end of the year of account, the treasurer and any assistant treasurer may receive such honoraria as may from time to time be approved, prior to the payment

-of such remuneration, by a resolution of the Members at the annual general meeting.

 CREDIT COMMITTEE AND LOAN OFFICER